 14. Exclude Bad Sites And Content from Your Campaign

-There are certain “bad” websites that you do not want your brand to be associated with.
-You need to exclude some site categories to ensure that your ads are not displayed on these sites.
+There are certain websites that you do not want your brand to be associated with.
+You don't usually have to take this into consideration for traditional Google Ads, but remarketing display ads introduce a new network to consider.
+You have the option to exclude some site categories to retain a level of control over where you ads run.

 15. Use Google Analytics Remarketing Code